 Students will need to see the Vice President for approval of their requested leave of absence.
-Any approved leave of absences may consist of multiple leaves of absences provided the total leave does not exceed 90 calendar days in a 12-month period or 50% of the student's program length, whichever is shorter.
-An extended leave of absence of more than 4 weeks may require retesting of the Proficiency Test upon return from the LOA.
+Any approved leaves of absence may consist of multiple leaves of absence provided the total leave does not exceed five (5) months in a 12-month period.
+A LOA of more than 4 weeks may require retesting of the Proficiency Test upon return from the LOA.

 The length of the leave of absence may be extended provided all the above conditions are met.
-To extend, a written request can be given to the Vice President for his signature and approval prior to the end of the current LOA.
-A copy of the form will be provided to the student either upon his/her return to school or by email or fax.
+To extend an LOA, a written request can be given to the Vice President for his/her signature and approval prior to the end of the current LOA unless unforeseen circumstances prevent the student from doing so.
+A copy of the form will be available to the student either before or upon his/her return to school.